mmacy/okcourse/docs/index.md

 # Introduction

-The `okcourse` Python library uses AI to generate audiobook-style courses in MP3 format with lectures on an any topic.
+The `okcourse` Python library uses AI to generate audiobook-style courses in MP3 format with lectures on any topic.

 <div class="grid cards" markdown>
 - :material-clock-fast: [Get started](./get-started.md)